-- a detailed budget report along with a description of the similarities or differences must be included. - 10) Governance: The plan must include a detailed description of how the system will be governed and how it will evolve into a highly effective Integrated Delivery System.
+The plan must include a detailed description of how the system will be governed and how it will evolve into a highly effective Integrated Delivery System.
 A clear corporate structure will be necessary and all providers that participate in the project will need to commit to the project for the life of the waiver.
 Weak governance plans that do not demonstrate a strong commitment to the success of the project will be rejected.
 Strong centralized project control will be encouraged especially for projects that require the greatest degree of transformation.
-The governance model should review the Performing Provider System's need to pursue any state certificate of public advantage (COPA) and Accountable Care Organization (ACO) opportunities.
+The governance model should review the PPS's need to pursue any state certificate of public advantage (COPA) and Accountable Care Organization (ACO) opportunities.
 Coalitions must define the members of the coalition and submit all supporting information about coalition governance including the business relationship, as described in Section II.b.
-The governance plan must address how the performing provider system proposes to address the management of lower performing members within the Performing Provider System network.
-This plan must include progressive sanctions prior to any action to remove a member from the performing provider system.
-The governance plan must also include a process by which the Performing Provider System will progressively advance from a group of affiliated providers to a high performing Integrated Delivery System.
-The state may provide governance template information for Performing Provider Systems to utilize in the development of their governance models and plans. - 11) Data sharing and confidentiality: Metrics will be collected in a uniform and valid fashion across all members of a Performing Provider System.
-The plan must include provisions for appropriate data sharing arrangements that permit this and appropriately address all privacy protections contained in federal law including HIPAA and New York Law. - 12) Expectation of Sustainability: Performing Provider Systems are asked to explain how the outcomes of this project will be sustained at the end of DSRIP and how gains can be continued after the conclusion of the project period.
-This should include a financial forecast of expected savings related to the implementation. - 13) Legal Compliance Performing Provider Systems must comply with all relevant laws and regulations including compliance with Civil Rights Law and specifically all laws governing non-discrimination.
+The governance plan must address how the PPS proposes to address the management of lower performing members within the PPS network.
+This plan must include progressive sanctions prior to any action to remove a member from the PPS.
+The governance plan must also include a process by which the PPS will progressively advance from a group of affiliated providers to a high performing Integrated Delivery System.
+The state may provide governance template information for PPSs to utilize in the development of their governance models and plans.

+xi.
+Data sharing and confidentiality

+Metrics will be collected in a uniform and valid fashion across all members of a PPS.
+The plan must include provisions for appropriate data sharing arrangements that permit this and appropriately address all privacy protections contained in federal law including HIPAA and New York Law.